SerratedSharp/CSharpWasmRecipes/README.md

 }
 ```

+The above is what we would call the JS proxy or JS shim.
+"Shim" being a building construction term for a piece of material used to close the gap between two structures.
+In this case it "fills the gap" between our .NET implementation and existing JS capabilities.

-Mapping it to a C# method:
+Mapping it to a C# method proxy:
 ```C#
 public partial class GlobalProxyJS
 {